CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 Why Neural Networks
 Why Quantum Neural Networks? -->

 Quantum computing and machine learning are two exciting fields.
 Quantum computing brings a new perspective on computers by using properties of quantum mechanics to do computations, which can be much faster than the classical computers we know today.
 Not only are they faster, but some tasks that we thought were impossible with the computers we know today, can be accomplished using quantum computers.
-(CITATION) Machine learning learns complex problems from large amounts of data that are too difficult for humans to manually solve.
-It has been used in facial recognition (CITATION) and identifying weeds in precision agriculture (CITATION).
+[10] Machine learning learns complex problems from large amounts of data that are too difficult for humans to manually solve.
+It has been used in facial recognition [11] and identifying weeds in precision agriculture [12].
 A more recent sub-field of machine learning is *reinforcement learning*.
 Reinforcement learning uses a positive or negative reinforcement signal from an environment, known as the *reward*, to provide feedback to the learning system so that it may learn and improve to maximize this reward.
 Some areas that use reinforcement learning are economics and artificial intelligence in games.
-(CITATION) Reinforcement learning is an attractive tool to use.
+[13] Reinforcement learning is an attractive tool to use.
 While other machine learning techniques often times require a well tuned, large dataset to learn, reinforcement learning only requires a reward from an environment and time to train.
 Even further, using a quantum computer to do reinforcement learning has the potential to solve problems that would be too computationally complex for classical computers to solve.
 This increases the scope of problems we can solve exponentially.

 ## Reinforcement learning